slimbootloader/documentation/source/how-tos/enable-intel-tsn.rst

     ('IPFW',  'SIIPFW.bin',      ''    ,     container_list_auth_type,   'KEY_ID_CONTAINER'+'_'+self._RSA_SIGN_TYPE,          0,          0      ,        0),   # Container Header
     ('TMAC',     ''       ,     'Lz4'  ,     container_list_auth_type,   'KEY_ID_CONTAINER_COMP'+'_'+self._RSA_SIGN_TYPE,     0,   self.TMAC_SIZE,        0),   # TSN MAC Address

-In the build configuration file, user can set ``self.ENABLE_TSN_MAC_ADDRESS`` to 1 to enable TSN component and adjust the size if needed.
+In the build configuration file, user can set ``self.ENABLE_TSN`` to 1 to enable TSN component and adjust the size if needed.
 Inside the IPFW container, the TSN MAC component is identified by 4 unique characters.
 SBL would use it when loading container and update it via firmware update.
 For TSN, the unique name is ``TMAC`` that SBL looks at while loading the TSN binary.